 - Property, Plant & Equipment is depreciated over the useful lives of the assets which are dependent on assumptions regarding the length of time the asset will be in operational use for, these vary for different classes of assets.
 The property valuation is also based on assumptions around how the buildings will be used in future years and price indexes which are broad estimates and subject to fluctuation. - Estimation of the net liability to pay pensions depends on a number of complex assumptions relating to the discount rate used, the rate at which salaries increase, changes in retirement ages, mortality rates and expected returns on pension fund assets.
-Actuaries are used to make these judgements and provide the estimates of pension assets and liabilities, the details of which are detailed at note 43 along with a sensitivity analysis of the key assumptions used.
+Actuaries are used to make these judgements and provide the estimates of pension assets and liabilities, the details of which are detailed at note 38 along with a sensitivity analysis of the key assumptions used. - Following a ruling on gender discrimination the courts found that UK defined benefit schemes must equalise Guaranteed Minimum Pensions (GMP).
+The Government's interim solution, originally in place from 2016 to 2018 to ensure a smooth transition to equalisation, has been extended to 2021 and it is not yet clear whether the LGPS (through employers) or Government will fund these additional costs after 2021.
+An LGPS wide assessment of additional liabilities arising from GMP equalisation for the interim solution between 2016 to 2018, the extension from 2018 to 2021, and potential post 2021 costs falling on the LGPS could increase liabilities by +0.3%.
+The Group Actuaries, Barnet Waddingham have previously allowed for the impact, assuming the governments 'interim solution' applied indefinitely.
+Barnet Waddingham have not changed the assumption this year and as such an allowance has been recognised in the LGPS liability figure.
+GAD have allowed for the full impact of indexation changes (i.e. indexation until 2021) in the 2017/18 Police and Fire liabilities as a past service cost.
+As such it is not necessary to recognise an impact in the Police Pension liability this year.

-Note 23: Creditors & Receipts in Advance
+Note 22: Creditors & Receipts in Advance